-From September 2021 we'll be looking for student volunteers that have an interest in politics and citizneship and are passionate about tackling educational disadvantage.
-You will be supporting and/or leading poltiical education workshops for primary aged pupils in a school in Bristol.
+We're looking for student volunteers that have an interest in politics and citizenship and are passionate about tackling educational disadvantage.
+You will be supporting and/or leading political education workshops for Year 7 and 8 pupils in a school in Bristol.

 Volunteering through Bristol Hub is a rewarding and challenging experience.
 You may be looking to gain experience in teaching or working with young people, or you may just want to find a way to make a difference in the local community.